Web Design 28 March 2026 · 5 min read

 Getting the best value from your web design budget

 The best value isn't the cheapest price — it's the site that generates the most return.
-A £1,750 custom website that ranks on Google and converts visitors into leads will pay for itself many times over.
-A £500 template site that nobody can find on Google is money wasted.
+A £5,000 custom website that ranks on Google, loads instantly, and converts visitors into leads will pay for itself many times over.
+A £500 template site that loads slowly, needs constant maintenance, and nobody can find on Google is money wasted — and often costs more in the long run once you add up hosting, plugins, security, and the inevitable rebuild.

-If you're a Newcastle or North East business looking for a website that actually works for your business, .
-And if you already have a site but it's not generating leads, our can help fix that.
+If you're a Newcastle or North East business looking for a website that actually works for your business, see our custom web design services.
+And if you already have a site but it's not generating leads, our Newcastle SEO services can help fix that.